 Twenty-five years, twenty-five years….where did the time go?
 It seems like yesterday Harry Caray nicknamed Ryne Sandberg and Bob Dernier the ‘Daily Double‘.
 It seems like yesterday Dallas Green made the trade for Rick Sutcliffe and thanks to modern technology, it was yesterday the Sandberg Game was replayed by this thirty-something Cubs fan and the reaction after the second home run off of Bruce Sutter was the same as it was a quarter century ago.

 The Cubs Convention kicks off on Friday afternoon and the 24th annual gathering of the Faithful will pay tribute to one of the greatest teams in the organization’s storied history….The 1984 National League Eastern Division Champion, Chicago Cubs.
-Leading up to the 2007 season, the CCO paid tribute to the Summer of ’84.
-With the much-anticipated gathering of several members of that special team on Saturday at the Cubs Convention, it seemed appropriate to republish the article from February 16, 2007.

 The Cubs were coming off a horrible season, they had just seen their crosstown rivals win their division as they finished near the bottom of the National League, in fact 19 games back of the Phillies and just 3 games ahead of the Mets for the worst record in the league.
 They just hired a new manager and were feeling pressure to erase years upon years of losing records….12 to be exact.
 They had a nice nucleus but needed something to pull it all together.
 The world around them was changing before their very eyes and the neighborhood around them was in dire need of a facelift.